cran-task-views/Hydrology/README.md

   - [ecoval](http://cran.rstudio.com/web/packages/ecoval/index.html) Functions for evaluating and visualizing ecological assessment procedures for surface waters containing physical, chemical and biological assessments in the form of value functions.

   - [<span class="GitHub">EflowStats</span>](https://github.com/USGS-R/EflowStats/) Calculates a suite of ecological flow statistics and fundamental properties of daily streamflow for a given set of data.
+GitHub only package.

   - [EGRET](http://cran.rstudio.com/web/packages/EGRET/index.html) Exploration and Graphics for RivEr Trends (EGRET): analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season (WRTDS).